jkrumow/TBStateMachine/README.md

 ### Orthogonal Regions

-To build orthogonal regions you will use the `TBSMParallelState`:
+To build orthogonal regions you will use `TBSMParallelState`:

 ```objc
 TBSMParallelState *parallel = [TBSMParallelState parallelStateWithName:@"ParallelState"];